livingdocsIO/documentation/reference-docs/server-configuration/google-cloud-storage.md

 # Using Google Cloud Storage

-For users who to store your images, files and design assets in a Google Cloud Storage (GCS) bucket rather than on Amazon, we provide a separate storage strategy.
+For users who want to store their images, files and design assets in a Google Cloud Storage (GCS) bucket rather than on Amazon, we provide a separate storage strategy.

 ## Setting up GCS